DiegoDialga/DiegoDialga/README.md

 <hr>
 <h2 align="center">💡 About Me</h2>

-I’m Karan Taragi, currently working on DevOps.
-I’m continuously learning Advanced Spring Boot, Terraform, AWS Cloud Architecture, and System Design to expand my skillset.
-I’m looking to collaborate on Spring Boot microservices, DevOps pipelines, or cloud-native projects, and I seek guidance on microservices scalability and CI/CD optimization.
-You can explore all my work on my GitHub portfolio
+I’m Deepanshu Negi, currently a student and tech enthusiast.
+I’m continuously learning frontend, backend, android development to expand my skillset.
+I’m looking to collaborate on Web and Android projects, and I seek guidance on new tehnologies.
+You can explore all my work on my GitHub portfolio.
 .
-I love experimenting with new technologies, sharing insights, and discussing ideas about Java, Spring Boot, Microservices, DevOps, and AWS.
-Feel free to reach me at ksingh064002@gmail.com.
+I love experimenting with new technologies, sharing insights, and discussing ideas.
+Feel free to reach me at deepanshunegi10@gmail.com.